Rule 0: Staff Authority

 - Usage of slurs IC/OOC on the server will result in a 7 day ban, automatically.

-- Racism, the use of slurs and other targeting terms or phrases is strictly forbidden and will not be tolerated.
+- Racism of any kind is strictly forbidden and will not be tolerated.

 - BYOND ckey/usernames that are deemed racist, homophobic, sexist, etc… by staff are not permitted.
 You will be given a chance to create a new CKEY and you must request our staff to transfer any notes.

 - Playing a character that is based upon a specific stereotype is permitted however playing to a racial, religious or cultural caricature is not.